official-pikafish/Pikafish/CONTRIBUTING.md

 ## Code Style

-Changes to Stockfish C++ code should respect our coding style defined by [.clang-format](.clang-format).
+Changes to Pikafish C++ code should respect our coding style defined by [.clang-format](.clang-format).
 You can format your changes by running `make format`.
 This requires clang-format version 17 to be installed on your system.